Home / Resources / Therapy Medical Physics Residency

 The nonprofit status of NMPC has enabled the development of a structured educational and research mission, which is complementary to its clinical services.
 NMPC established a residency program in radiation therapy physics in 2005.
 This program was CAMPEP-accredited in 2009; the first medical physics residency program at a non-academic institution to achieve accreditation.

-Our residency offers quarterly rotations at multiple clinical sites to provide a broad experience of different vendor’s linacs, electronic medical record systems, and treatment planning systems.
-This clinical experience includes, but is not limited to, 3DCRT, IMRT, IGRT, SBRT, linac- and Gamma Knife-based SRS, LDR brachytherapy, and HDR brachytherapy.
-The resident will typically spend 9 – 15 months in two of the following locations: Anchorage, Alaska; North Puget Sound, Washington; South Puget Sound, Washington; Kennewick, Washington.
-In addition to gaining experience with different equipment, the relocation gives exposure to different clinical cultures and workflows.
-Reasonable relocation allowances are provided to the resident between sites.
 Several items distinguish our residency from others.
-The resident will have the opportunity to participate in linac commissioning projects, which usually include shielding measurements, beam scanning, TG51, beam scanning report write-up, data table generation, treatment planning system validation, independent MU calculation program validation, and VMAT commissioning.
-It is also our goal to give the resident sufficient HDR experience to satisfy Authorized Medical Physicist application requirements.
-The resident will assist our Equipment Committee during calibration intercomparison workshops, in which the performance of external beam chambers, brachytherapy well chambers, thermometers, and barometers are validated.
+Our residents have the opportunity to participate in LINAC commissioning projects, which usually include shielding measurements, beam scanning, TG-51, beam scanning report write-up, data table generation, treatment planning system validation, independent MU calculation program validation, and VMAT commissioning.
+It is our goal to give each resident sufficient HDR experience to satisfy Authorized Medical Physicist application requirements.
+Each resident also assists our Equipment Committee during calibration intercomparison workshops, in which the performance of external beam ionization chambers, brachytherapy well chambers, thermometers, and barometers are validated.
 Resident progress is monitored quarterly by having the resident submit a written report and sit for an oral exam given by the residency faculty staff.

 The residency duration, work status, and certification status of our former residents is given in the table below.